Fredmjr/BookApp/README.md

 # BookApp

-BookApp is a book website, the app is able to;
+BookApp is a book website.
+Both server-side and client code connected.
+The app is able to;

-- Both server-side and client code connected.
 - Create, Read, Update and Delete books.
 - Read, Update and Delete users.